Skip To Section

 What Is Holistic Addiction Treatment?

-In the last few decades, experiential and alternative therapies have become more prevalent in treatment settings.
+In the last few decades, complementary and alternative therapies have become more prevalent in treatment settings.
 These types of therapies complement traditional approaches by addressing the “whole self.”
 That is why treatment centers with these options are sometimes referred to as holistic.

 Holistic drug rehabs help you process emotions in different ways.
 They also teach you healthy practices that can prevent relapse.
 Attention to nutrition, exercise, sleep patterns, and stress management are all important in recovery.